craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 1 ounce Red Water (750.0sp)

 #### Yellow Powder
-> A universal alchemical additive derived from Red Water,
+> A universal alchemical additive created during the process of evaporating Red Water.

-...
+When used during the process of creating an Alchemical Product, you gain +2 to the result of the Skill Check you make.

 **Ingredients**;
+- 1 ounce Red Water (750.0sp)
-- XXX
+	- 16

 #### Kelvin's Wick
 >